warlockdn/maizzle-markdown-demo/src/content/duplicate-enrollment-rejected.md

 Hello First Name,

-Our QualChoice Enrollment team has denied your registration request for Policy Holder ID XXXXX
+Our QualChoice Enrollment Team denied your duplicate registration request for Policy Holder ID: XXXXX.

 This request duplicates another registration request for the same Policy Holder.
+If you have any questions, please call the Enrollment Team at [800.235.7111](tel:800.235.7111).

-If you have any questions, please call Enrollment at [800.235.7111](tel:8002357111).
 We value your business and look forward to serving you!

 <x-signature></x-signature>